From SEO to AEO: Why Web Performance Is the Key to AI Search Success

 - Google's AI Overviews mix in Reddit, Quora, and authoritative domains

-The takeaway?
-AI answer engines are black boxes that change often, and it’s hard to keep up with where and how you’ll get cited.
+AI answer engines are opaque systems that change often, and it's hard to keep up with where and how you'll get cited.
 But one thing remains unchanged: web performance still matters.

 SEO isn't going away.
 The fundamentals (quality content, smart keyword use, structured data, and Core Web Vitals) remain essential.